Computer Programming and Information Systems

 Management Information Systems/Business Data Processing

-As reported in the United States Department of Labor Occupational Outlook Handbook, employment of programmers, web developers, systems analysts and network architects is projected to grow in the range of 22 – 30 percent from 2010 to 2020, faster than the average projected growth for overall occupations.
+As reported in the United States Department of Labor Occupational Outlook Handbook, employment of programmers, web developers, systems analysts and network architects is projected to grow in the range of 22 – 30 percent in the decade 2020 to 2030, faster than the average projected growth for overall occupations that is 8%.

 The Computer Programming and Information Systems baccalaureate degree program requires a set of core courses that all graduates must take.
-The Core courses provide the diverse but fundamental foundation in technology necessary to create a technology savvy individual.
-In addition, the student selects courses in Programming, Systems Development, Networking, Web Development or Database.
-Each course offers the student a skill set in one discipline of Information Technology and enables him/her to study a particular area in depth.
+The Core courses provide a diverse but fundamental foundation in technology necessary to create a technology savvy individual.
+In addition, the student selects elective courses, each of which provides a deeper dive into one or more of the areas of computer science, including programming, systems development, networking, web development, and database.

 This program touches on all aspects of computer programming and information systems.
 It provides a practical hands-on approach to programming with an emphasis on solving business problems.